Mapping class group representations from Drinfeld doubles of finite groups: Mapping class group actions on 2 -conjugacy classes

-Proposition \ref{prop:2NSymplecticAut} enables us to describe any (quotient of a) symplectic orbit that may occur in the mapping class group action on $2N$-conjugacy classes.
+Lemma \ref{lemma:2NSymplecticAut} enables us to describe any (quotient of a) symplectic orbit that may occur in the mapping class group action on $2\Ng$-conjugacy classes.
 In order to illustrate this point, we present the \slz-orbits on $\big(\zet/k\zet\big)^2$ for $k \eq 3,4,5$ together with their quotients.
 The following figures show the sets $\big(\zet/k\zet\big)^2$ for $k \eq 2, 3, 4, 5$, together with the actions of the generators $T$ (displayed as \red\ lines) and $S$ (\blue\ lines) of \slz.
+In all cases there is the fixed point $(0|0)$ and the orbit containing $(1|0)$, and for $k \,{=}\, 4$ there is a further length-3 orbit containing $(2|0)$.